A teacher training personal statement is a professional document that you’ll submit as part of your postgraduate teacher training application.

-Your personal statement is your chance to make yourself memorable with teacher training providers and show them why you’ll make a great teacher.
+Your personal statement is your chance to make yourself memorable with teacher training providers.

 -